szilvia-csernus/map-game/README.md

 ## Error pages

-Three types of error messages can be deivered to the user depending on the issue
+Three types of error messages can be delivered to the user depending on the issue
 * a `404 (not found) page` in case of an invalid URL was typed in,
 * a `no-support page` in case the user uses an old browser that does not support Mapbox GL GS,
 * an `error page` in case there is a problem with the connection to the Mapbox API.